Top-down planning of business requirements within an enterprise project plan mapped to a team project

 Define the tasks that are required to implement each deliverable, and verify that each task is linked to its deliverable.

 Estimate the work that is required for each task, and define it as Remaining Work.

 Update the Remaining Work and Completed Work fields for each task.

 To support the process that was outlined in the previous section, you must map the enterprise project plan to the team project.
 The following table describes the recommended configurations for both the team project and mappings.
 For more information, see Manage the association of enterprise projects to team projects.

 Process template for team project

 The CMMI template provides requirement and task types of work items.
-It also provides a Work Breakdown team query that you can use to quickly define and link tasks to requirements.
+You can use the backlog and board pages to manage your backlog and plan and run your sprints.
+Or, you can use shared queries that you open in Excel to quickly define and link tasks to requirements.

 When you map the enterprise project plan to the team project, specify the requirement as the work item type.
 You can also disallow fixed work for tasks.
 Fixed work is one of three types of tasks that you can use in Project.
 For more information, see Change the task type Project uses to calculate task duration.